CSI-SFIT/Data-Structures-and-Algorithms--A-Comprehensive-Guide/README.md

 [Also Check Out some Popular Algorithms And Practice Problems](Algorithm.md)
 <br>
-**!Make sure you go through each of these in detail, the explanation is also provided in each individual link!**
+**!
+Make sure you go through each of these in detail, the explanation is also provided in each individual link!**

 ### <a id="Unconventional Method">Unconventional Method</a>
 *If you are not interested in going down the traditional route of learning each type, There are courses that cover entirety of Data Structures:*